The 4 buildings and the 13 characters were also available to buy in seperate sets

 Set No.4 - Doctor Mopp's house/surgery

 As you can see,each one also came with some of the figures.
-And whilst it may be difficult to establish which ones came with which,at least the Post Office mirrors 2 others I've seen.
-So,maybe,we can take that one as gospel.
+And whilst it's difficult to establish which ones came with which,at least the Post Office mirrors 2 others I've seen.

-It should also be noted that the 2 examples in the photo feature a later packaging redesign.
+And it should also be noted that the 2 examples in the above photo feature a later packaging redesign.

 Because the original 1966 boxes had the same colour scheme/design as the back of the Village Set box -that was also mirrored to some extent on the Village Folk set.And they only had a clear window to the front,with a solid cardboard top and no stand-up bit of card at the back.